-Withdrawal from University
+Withdrawal from University Policies

-Official (Student-Initiated) Withdrawal
+Official (Student-Initiated) Withdrawal Policy

-Students who choose to withdraw from Saybrook University must submit notice in writing to their Academic Advisor and the Registrar's Office through a Withdrawal Form.
-The Registrar's Office will consider the day that the Withdrawal Form is received, as the effective date of the student's departure from the university.
+Students who choose to withdraw from Saybrook University must submit notice in writing to their Academic Advisor and the Registrar's Office through a Withdrawal Form or through a submission to the Academic Portal.
+The Registrar's Office will consider the day that the Withdrawal Form is received (via portal, or in writing), as the effective date of the student's departure from the university.
 Notice provided to any office other than the Registrar's Office or an Academic Advisor is not actionable and will not be processed.
 If a student requests to withdraw in writing, but does not submit an accompanying Withdrawal Form, the Registrar's Office will notify the student of all resulting actions that accompany withdrawing based on the time of their communication AND will direct the student to complete the form within one (1) business day.
 If the Withdrawal Form is not received within one (1) business day, the Registrar's Office will complete the Withdrawal Form on the student's behalf and process the form.